 Do I have to commit to the full course when I apply?
 [TOP]

 Generally, yes.
 However, when places allow, and after consultation with the school, students with other specific training and experience may be considered for Module One only.
 When they decide to continue, they are registered for the remainder of the course upon payment of the fee balance.
 At this time they will have made a sincere commitment to complete the remainder of the full program.
 Our experience has been to find that almost every student who completes Module One, is keen to go on and complete the full program.

 Do I have to experience sessions of P.S.H. before I can join a course?
 [TOP]

 No. If you have issues you think could be helped with P.S.H., we suggest you seek help from an independent P.S.H. therapist before you commence your training.
 If not, there would be no advantage in doing so.
 Some schools demand prospective students experience their therapy before starting a course.
-We can think of only three possible reasons for this: one, they believe their therapy (or the therapist) can magically heal or change you in some way whether you want it, ask for it or need it or not; two, they want you to experience what your future clients will experience or three, they simply want to take money from you.
-The facts are that no therapy or therapist can 'heal' or change anyone - clients heal and change themselves - when they want to and with a therapist's help.
+We can think of only three possible reasons for this: One, they believe their therapy (or the therapist) can magically heal or change you in some way whether you want it, ask for it or need it or not.
+Two, they want you to experience what your future clients will experience or three, they simply want to take money from you.
+The facts are that no therapy or therapist can 'heal' or change anyone.
+Clients heal and change themselves - when they want to and with a therapist's help.
 Secondly, no individual ever experiences something the same as another - most certainly not the experience of subconscious-mind therapy.
-We can only hope they don't believe either of these, which leaves the money option.
+We can only hope they don't believe either of these, which leaves just the money option.